North Carolina State Vehicle Safety and Emissions Inspection Service

 Cox Auto Service can perform your NC state inspection.
 We are an official NC state certified auto safety and emissions inspection center.

 We have been inspecting vehicles for their annual North Carolina State Vehicle Safety and Emissions Inspection since 1970.
-Our team of expert, ASE certified car inspection technicians are able to quickly and accurately complete your state inspection.
+Our team of expert, ASE-certified car inspection technicians is able to quickly and accurately complete your state inspection.
 As well as, diagnose any potential issues that would cause a vehicle to fail inspection.
 If repair is necessary, we work quickly & effectively to rectify any problem found using our proven trustworthy A+ Better Business Bureau rated repair service.

 Let us share our decades of experience and wealth of knowledge with you.
 Contact us today to set up an appointment for your inspection.
 If it’s more convenient to just drop in for an on the spot car or truck NC State Vehicle Safety and Emissions Inspection, we can help you.

 We are conveniently located on Druid Drive, right off of Patton Avenue, nearby AB Tech Community College and Westgate shopping center.
 Our team of friendly certified inspection professionals are standing by to assist you in getting your vehicle inspected, passed, and back on the road as quickly and hassle-free as possible.

 Don’t forget to bring in your vehicle’s registration information with you so we can expedite the renewal process by automatically entering the car or truck’s VIN number into the DMV’s computerized inspection verification system.